 Early in my career, after finishing a Bachelor of Arts (Psychology) and working in local government I switched to working in the adult industry.
 I also opened one of the Gold Coast's first pole dancing studios - Flirtish Co.

 My nickname is Frank, for my ability to speak openly and honestly about things that others find awkward.

-This journey led me to complete a Postgraduate Diploma in Public Health with a focus on Sexual Health Promotion, followed by a Masters in Sexology.
-I have many years of experience in different fields of counselling and education, as well as extensive training in sex therapy.
-I have worked both in Australia and internationally as a Sexuality and Media Specialist, designing and implementing projects and sexuality education for audiences ranging from community groups to United Nations staff.
+I have worked both in Australia and internationally as a Sexologist, designing and implementing projects and sexuality education for audiences ranging from community groups to United Nations staff.